 Some web designers charge a flat rate per page, this can be as low as $50 although most designers in the USA will charge $100 – $200 per page.
 This pricing is usually for basic static brochure web sites that do not require a lot of custom features.
 The per page price may go down (with a bulk discount) depending on the number of pages you need.
 In my experience, you will usually find the designers with less experience (and who charge lower prices) are the ones who usually charge per page prices.
 Also this pricing model seems to be more popular in rural areas.

 Design contest utilize putting up a prize and accepting entries from designers.
 This is a good way to get a terrible website.
 Since you do not work directly with the designer, you get a end product of questionable value.
-Good designers stay away from contest because spec work is a good way to go out of business real quick, since 99% of the participants in teh contest get paid nothing, serious designers do not waste their time, and as a client you shouldn’t either.
+Good designers stay away from contest because spec work is a good way to go out of business real quick, since 99% of the participants in the contest get paid nothing, serious designers do not waste their time, and as a client you shouldn’t either.
 You can read more about it here.

 If you are thinking about outsourcing, you should read this article: